vmware-tanzu-labs/tanzu-validated-solutions/src/reference-designs/tkg-edge.md

 | 1 * host num | TKG Workload Cluster<br />Worker Node (small) | 2   | 4   | 40  |
 | 2   | NSX ALB Service Engine | 1   | 1   | 15  |
 | 1 * host num | vSAN File services | 4   | 8   | 12  |

-Table: Edge Components sizing for Hub and Spoke topology

 As an example for an edge site with 2 hosts and vSAN, the minimal footprint would be: